willhowes/CV/README.md

 Working as a client-facing property lawyer, I have proven myself to be an excellent and efficient communicator.

-- I would regularly be on the phone, emailing and meeting face-to-face with my clients, estate agents and other relevant parties so that everyone is kept informed on the progress of a transaction and what the next steps are.
+- My working day would involve regularly being on the phone, emailing and meeting face-to-face with clients, estate agents and other parties making sure everyone is kept informed on the progress of a transaction and what the next steps are.
-- Clients would be given feedback forms at the end of a transaction.
-My communication skills were often highly praised.
+- Clients would be given feedback forms at the end of a transaction and my communication skills were often highly praised.
 - Colleagues who had referred to me long-standing clients, sometimes with very high expectations, would feedback to me how highly those clients thought of me.

 #### Problem Solving
-As a property lawyer I would off come up against particular technical and logistical challenges, particularly when up against a tight timeframe.
+As a property lawyer I would off come up against a range of technical and logistical challenges.
 I am adept at using logical reasoning to come up with possible solutions to such challenges.

 - When dealing with a property transaction, potential roadblocks are sometimes met which could jeopardise meeting of deadlines or even the transaction altogether.
 By tackling the issue head-on and assessing possible solutions, I would advise clients and other stakeholders succinctly so that as little time is wasted as possible.
-- Clients have thanked me for being honest in my assessment of difficult situations and finding possible solutions.
+- Clients have thanked me for being honest in my assessment of difficult situations and finding solutions.

 #### Team Work
-Throughout my life, both in work and outside of work I have been a team player, keen to help others and do what is best for the collective rather than just myself.
+Throughout my life, both in work and outside of work I have been a team player.
+I am keen to help others and do what is best for the collective rather than just myself.

-- As a Licensed Conveyancer, I have been effective in collaborating with colleagues to manage workloads, improve practices, share knowledge and resolve challenging technical issues.
+- As a Licensed Conveyancer, I have been effective in collaborating with colleagues to manage the team's workloads, improve practices, share knowledge and resolve difficult technical issues.
 - As an example, in previous roles, I have led my team's CPD direction to ensure my colleagues could easily and effectively keep up-to-date with their professional development.
 I have also often led the way to bring in standard procedures and policies to make the team more efficient.
 - Colleagues would often show their gratitude for my efforts to put in the extra work to help the running of the team.

 #### Handling pressure
-I have a calmness under pressure which means I can be clear in my decision making and reassure others in challenging time-sensitive situations.
+I have a calmness under pressure, enabling me to be clear in my decision making and reassure others in challenging time-sensitive situations.

-- As anyone who has bought or sold a property knows, particularly, the process can be extremely stressful.
-Every day as a property lawyer I would be challenged with urgent tasks.
+- As anyone who has bought or sold a property knows, the process can be extremely stressful.
+Every day as a property lawyer I would be challenged with multiple urgent tasks.
 - By prioritising my workload, keeping calm and working through tasks methodically I can work efficiently and meet the expectations of the client and other stakeholders.
-- Clients and other stakeholders have regularly commented on times where a transaction became particularly stressful for them but my calmness and reassurance helped them through.
+- Clients have regularly commented that my calmness and reassurance helped them through times where a transaction became particularly stressful for them.

-#### This Skill
-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Experience
-- Achievements
-- Evidence

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Education